Notice: This article is in review and may be changed or removed at any time. The author welcomes feedback directly via email to hello@des.io

 May 31, 2024

-620 words (3 mins)
+401 words (2 mins)

-Anyway.
-Last night I had my latest “WTF” moment.
-I was operating on impossibly few hours of sleep, in desperate need of something to keep me from dozing off, and I was unable to move from the rather awkward position that, for the moment, had placated my little girl.
+Last night I was operating on very few hours of sleep and in need of something to keep me from dozing off.
+I was unable to move however since my two month old daughter (danke, danke) finds it vitally important that I hold her with both arms in this exact, precise position.
 So I shimmied my phone out of my pocket and got to browsing Hacker News where I happened upon “Claude Code is all You Need.”
-I’d already heard of people running Claude Code on production servers and thought I got the gist of it (“Cool.”), but the article got me wondering, could this be another one of those “WTF” moments waiting for me?
-I resolved to try it out for myself immediately, but just imagine my dilemma: an infant in my arms, a bottle in one hand, a phone in the other.
-Alas, I’d have to try it out another day; when I suddenly remembered: Termius!
-Without moving from my position, (my left shoulder several hours past aching), I executed a few deft thumb movements, and, within minutes, I had spun up a $24/mo Debian instance on Digital Ocean and SSH’d in.
-I apt installed nodejs, npm installed Claude, and started up a chat.
-I told Claude what was up and asked if he would, kindly, harden the server and create a Claude user for himself.
-Then, once I’d reconnected, I added the lfg alias to boot Claude in sandbox mode and ‘dangerously skip permissions’.
+I’d already heard of people running Claude on production servers and thought I got the idea, but the article got me wondering, could this be one of those “WTF” moments waiting for me?
+I resolved to try it out immediately, but, alas, with an infant in my arms, a bottle in one hand, my phone in the other, I’d have to try another day; when I suddenly remembered: Termius!
+Without budging from my position, my left shoulder several hours past aching, I executed a few deft thumb movements and spun up a $24/mo Debian instance on Digital Ocean then SSH’d in.
+I apt installed nodejs.
+I npm installed Claude.
+Then I started up a chat.
+I told Claude what was up and asked him if he would, kindly, harden the server and create a user for himself.
+I’d reconnected then added the lfg alias to boot Claude up in sandbox mode and ‘dangerously skip permissions’.
 I pointed vibe.des.io to the instance.
-I created a “vibe” github repo where I gave Claude read and write deploy key access.
-Claude got to work building, committing, breaking, and serving his whims and fancy on the open web.
-My 2 month old, preoccupied with a stubborn fart at the time, paid no attention when I loudly exclaimed “WTF.”
+I created a “vibe” github repo and gave Claude read and write deploy key access.
+Then Claude got to work building, committing, and breaking things in accordance to his whims and fancy, on the open web.
+My 2 month old, preoccupied with a stubborn fart at the time, paid no attention.
 I felt alive.

-Desi Cochrane
+—Desi Cochrane